 August 20, 2019 was a historic day at Immanuel Christian School as we welcomed twenty-eight ninth and tenth grade students and eleven faculty and staff members for the opening day of Immanuel Christian High School (ICHS).
-This ten year journey has been possible only through the prayer and generous support of those who partnered with us.
+This ten-year journey has been possible only through the prayer and generous support of those who partnered with us.
 ICHS is a testament to God’s great faithfulness and provision.
-We are excited to see how God will shape the hearts and minds of the young men and women.
+It is exciting to see God shape the hearts and minds of the young men and women in our high school.
 We continue to see God’s steady hand upon this endeavor, giving us an even bigger and bolder vision for what He wants to accomplish in the lives of our students.
-Please continue to lift up this effort in prayer as we trust God to provide direction and resources in the months ahead.

 Since its beginning in 1976, we have been committed to providing students with quality education from a Christian perspective in order to keep with our mission of partnering with families to inspire students for purposeful lives of learning, godliness and service.